nikoladimitroff/Game-Engine-Architecture/README.md

-A repo containing the learning materials for the course 'Game Engine Architecture with UE4' taught at the University of Sofia.
+A repo containing the learning materials for the course 'Game Engine Architecture with UE' taught at the University of Sofia.

 See the lectures rendered at [nikoladimitroff.github.io/Game-Engine-Architecture](http://nikoladimitroff.github.io/Game-Engine-Architecture)